It’s Time to Commit to Action

 Protecting and caring for the environment and our planet is a full time job.
-It isn’t always easy and there seems to be an impending disaster no matter where we turn to.
-There are days that it all seems like too much and covering our ears and hiding under the sheets seems like a good alternative.
+We need Earth, it doesn’t need us.
+Human commitment can be like herding cats – difficult.
+Hiding under the sheets seems like a good alternative on some days.
 Yes, there are big issues to address, but every single person does make a difference.
-No matter how small something seems, our actions have far reaching impacts.
+There are currently 8.3 billion humans on Earth, certainly even half the population can take definitive action.
+No matter how small something seems, our actions have far reaching impacts and implications because even the tiniest of actions, add up over time.

-What does taking action mean when it comes to doing positive things for the planet?
+What does taking action mean when it comes to doing justice for the planet?
 It can start with something easy and most importantly it starts with you.

-• Join a group that does clean ups in your local area.
+• Join a group that does clean ups in your local area or do your own cleanup

-• Lend your voice to the community on a forum that gives helpful advice to live a greener lifestyle.
+• Lend your voice to the community on a big platform or in person that gives helpful advice to live a life that isn’t so consumption heavy

-• Become an influencer by leading by example.
-If you see trash lying on the ground, pick it up and get it to the proper receptacle.
+• Lead by example – If you see trash lying on the ground, pick it up and get it to the proper receptacle

 • Start a compost pile